sphericalpm/lektorium/DEPLOYMENT.md

 Docker is used to start lektorium, reverse proxy server and lektor instances.
 For GitLab access, lektorium uses ssh public key authentication so one needs to generate a keypair, place private key to `containers/server/key` and configure GitLab to allow access to lektorium and websites' repositories with this key.

 ## Install and start
-You need to create config for you server in `invoke.yaml` file.
+You need to create a deployment options file for you server in the `invoke.yaml` file.
 Example config (used on test server):

 ```yaml